How to Improve Social Intelligence & Improve Social Skills!

 We often hear the terms “social intelligence” and “emotional intelligence” used interchangeably, but they refer to two very different things.
 So, what’s the difference between social intelligence and emotional intelligence?
 Let’s take a closer look.

-Emotional intelligence, on the other hand, is the ability to be self-awareness and the ability to understand and manage your own emotions and the emotions of others.
+Emotional intelligence, on the other hand, is the ability to be self-aware.
+It involves understanding and managing your own emotions and the emotions of others.

 People with high emotional intelligence are typically good at managing their own emotions and regulating their behavior.
 They’re also typically good at empathizing with others and seeing both sides of every issue.